roads/hieralb/README.rst

      <parent class_id>
    - Level zero starts at the deepest leaf node of the directory tree.

 Once the appropriate files have been created, you can use the Album class to load the data associated with an album into convenient python object.
 An album object can be instantied by importing passing a string containing the path to the album directory.

 .. code-block:: python

-  from hieralb import Album
-  birds_9_album = Album('\birds-9')
+  from hieralb.core import Album birds_9_album = Album('\birds-9')

 Conventions and assumptions